 Special Collections professionals are skilled in assessing the historical and research value of papers, photographs, documents, rare books, and related materials.
 Staff can assist donors in identifying materials that should be preserved for their research interest and future use.
-Although not all rare books, manuscripts, and archives fall within the scope of our collecting policy, this page provides some guidance regarding the process of donating collection materials to the Florida State University Libraries Special Collections.
+Although not all rare books, manuscripts, and archives fall within the scope of our collecting policy, this page provides some guidance regarding the process of donating collection materials to the Florida State University Libraries Special Collections & Archives.

 What We Collect

 Special Collections & Archives staff select content that meets the following criteria:

 - Materials support the research and curricular needs of the University

 - Materials have long-term research, historical, or administrative value to the University

 - Materials complement existing collection strengths or identified areas of collecting focus

 - Materials that meet the criteria stated above and document the following subject areas of collecting focus are actively sought for Special Collections: